Janet 1.17.1-e1c4fc2 Documentation

-projects.
-Since Janet code doesn't usually need to
+Janet projects.
+Since Janet code doesn't usually need to be compiled, you

 jpm, especially for scripts, but

-comes with some functionality that is difficult to duplicate, like compiling janet source code
+with some functionality that is difficult to duplicate, like compiling Janet

-and all importedd modules into a statically linked executable for distribution.
+source code and all imported modules into a statically linked executable for

 A self contained unit of Janet source code as recognized by